ColtonPowell/c-tools/README.md

   This is a section
   This is a section
   ```
   - These tools allow you to traverse through the file more quickly by jumping to the nearest end or beginning of a block of text.
-I bind next-section to M-n and previous-section to M-p
+I recommend bind next-section to M-n and previous-section to M-p

 ##### resize-window-mode
 A minor mode for resizing the window.